-Peter Pez, chef extradoninaire, will be showing us how to make delicious Cannoli.
+Peter Pez, chef extraordinaire, will be showing us how to make delicious cannoli.

-Cannoli, a Sicilian pastry, boasts a history deeply intertwined with Sicily's cultural and historical influences, particularly from the Arab domination.
-It is believed to have originated i Palermo and Messina during the Arab rule of Sicily (9-11th centuries).
+Cannoli boasts a history deeply intertwined with Sicily's cultural and historical influences, particularly from the Arab domination.
+It is believed to have originated in Palermo and Messina during the Arab rule of Sicily (9-11th centuries).
 While the exact origin story varies, legends often link it to the harems of Arab rulers, where women are said to have created the pastry as a symbol of fertility and celebration.
-The dessert evolved over time, with nuns also playing a role in its preservation and popularization.
+The dessert evolved over time, with nuns also playing a role in its preservation and popularisation.

 So join Peter Pez as he shows us how to make this mouth-watering desert.